AdaCore/spark2014/docs/lrm/source/introduction.rst

 - Section :ref:`dynamic_sem` gives details on the dynamic semantics of
   |SPARK|.

-- Section :ref:`reqts` provides an overview of the requirements presented in this document over and above the language definition rules of the sort that appear in the Ada 2012 Reference Manual (RM).

 - Section :ref:`sprs` defines the overall goals to be met by the |SPARK| language and toolset.